CT Baby Bonds

 Saving for retirement

-To be eligible to file a claim, participants are also required to complete a financial literacy course, providing a foundation of financial knowledge to guide their decision making as young adults.
+It is expected that the value of the initial investment will grow to between $11,000 - $24,000 depending on when claims are filed for approved uses.
+To be eligible to file a claim, participants must be Connecticut residents and complete a financial literacy course, providing a foundation of financial knowledge to guide their decision-making as young adults.

 FREQUENTLY ASKED QUESTIONS